You may be asking yourself how to install our planks, how to treat them, and what to consider in everyday life?

 We advise placing the planks in the room for 26 to 36 hours before installation so that they can adapt to the temperature conditions.

-Yes, we will be happy to send you a sample for you to view upfront.
+Yes, we will be happy to send you a sample upfront.

 It is crucial that the construction site is dry.
 Work that brings moisture into the rooms must be completed.